Tuesday, December 30, 2014

 One of my favorite U-picks is out of business and up for sale.

-I took this photo in front of the property last week.
+I took the recent photo in front of the property last week.

 Saturday, August 23, 2014